bryancross/lacework-automation/README.md

 # lacework-automation

-# Authentication/Credentials
+### Authentication/Credentials

 You'll need to configure a [Lacework Inline Scanner instance](https://support.lacework.com/hc/en-us/articles/1500001777821-Integrate-Inline-Scanner#create-an-inline-scanner-integration-in-lacework) and download or store a [Scanner Access Token](https://support.lacework.com/hc/en-us/articles/1500001777821-Integrate-Inline-Scanner#obtain-the-inline-scanner-and-authorization-token).
 Use these to populate the following secrets:

-and set the following secrets for these workflows:
+Set the following secrets for these workflows:

 | Secret | Description |
 |---|---|